pkmn/engine/src/lib/gen1/README.md

   Counter and is not set and cleared in the correct locations. `Pokemon.lastMove` matches `PlayerUsedMove` more often so is what the engine attempts to model, despite the implications for Counter)
+- `battle.last_moves` doesn't map precisely to cartridge concepts because it is used to track desyncs which instead are represented on the cartridge as discrepancies between the two separate battle states that exist in the link battle.
 - Pokémon Showdown does not implement the [partial-trapping move Mirror Move glitch](https://glitchcity.wiki/Partial_trapping_move_Mirror_Move_link_battle_glitch) and as such does not need to keep track of a player's last selected move index (`PlayerMoveListIndex`)